 Sidesaddle Motorcycle Riding

-It is generally impossible to ride a unmodifid motorcycle sideways, but pillion riders often adopt this position both historically and up to the current day. his position is generally considered unsafe, and in order to discourage is use it is important to understand why people use this position rather than straddling the seat.
+It is generally impossible to ride a unmodified motorcycle sideways, but pillion riders often adopt this position both historically and up to the current day. his position is generally considered unsafe, and in order to discourage is use it is important to understand why people use this position rather than straddling the seat.

 Sidesaddle motorcycle riding occurs for similar reasons to sidesaddle horse riding.
-First in some countries and time periods it is considered inappropriate for a woman to spread her legs.
-Secondly, when women wear skirts riding astride my be difficult or risk exposing the genital area.
+Firstly, in some countries and time periods it is considered inappropriate for a woman to spread her legs.
+Secondly, when women wear skirts, riding astride may be difficult or risk exposing the genital area in an immodest way.

 While long skirts are undeniably a hazard, there is debate as to whether pillion passengers are safer seat sideways or astride.
-Some consider that sideways riding with a shield over the wheel is the best way to avoid spoke injuries.
+Most commentators consider that sideways riding with a shield over the wheel is the best way to avoid spoke injuries.
 But most injury lawyers recommend sitting astride with both feet firmly on footrests.
 This position keeps the bike ore balanced and allows the passenger to have a more secure seat.

 Sidesaddle my seem like a thing of the past, but in many parts of the world it is still the norm.
-And it is a skill female tourist may need if they travel somewhere where they need to use a motorcycle taxi.
+And it is a skill female tourists may need if they travel somewhere where they might need to use a motorcycle taxi.

 In India These motorcycle may be adapted with a flat pillion seat as shown below.